Web Design for SEO: 14 Dos and Don’ts

 9. Add Internal Links

-Too many bright or clashing colors can make your site hard to look at and harder to navigate.
-It also distracts from your content and calls to action.
+Too many bright or clashing colors can make your site hard to look at and even harder to navigate.
+When everything is competing for attention, it’s tough for visitors to know where to look or what to click.

-Pro Tip: Keep your color palette simple and stick to your brand’s main colors.
-Use contrast to highlight important elements without overwhelming the page.
+Pro Tip: Keep your color palette simple and use your brand colors intentionally.
+Use contrast to draw attention to important elements, like CTAs or key information, without making every part of the page fight for attention.

-2. Do Not Use Graphics for No Reason
+2. Do Not Use Graphics Just for the Sake of It

-Pro Tip: Don’t add images just for decoration.
-Stick to high-quality visuals that support your content.
-If you don’t have custom photos, choose clean, relevant images that feel professional and on-brand.
+Pro Tip: Choose visuals that support your content or make the user experience better.
+If you don’t have custom photos, choose high-quality, relevant images that feel professional and on-brand rather than adding something just to fill space.

 3. Don’t Overload Pages with Text

-Huge blocks of text can overwhelm users and make your content hard to digest.
-If your pages feel hard to scan, visitors are more likely to leave.
+Huge blocks of text can overwhelm users and make your content harder to digest.
+If visitors have to work to find the information they need, they’re more likely to bounce.

-Pro Tip: Break up long paragraphs into smaller chunks.
-Use bullet points, subheadings, and short sentences to make your content easier to digest.
+Pro Tip: Break up long paragraphs into smaller chunks and use bullet points, subheadings, and short sentences to make your content easier to scan.
+Clear, organized content is easier for people to read and easier for search engines and AI tools to understand and pull from.

 4. Don’t Cram Too Many CTAs on One Page

 Having five buttons screaming for attention all at once doesn’t help, it just confuses people.
-Too many calls to action can hurt conversions and distract from your main goal.
+Too many competing calls to action can distract visitors from the main goal of the page and make it harder to know what to do next.

 5. Don’t Upload Giant Image Files